 The Parvovirus is hard to kill and is shed in large numbers by infected dogs.
 One ounce of feces can carry millions of particles of the virus.
 This means a fly can land in an infected area then land in your yard and infect that space.
 Some kennel owners ask that their visitors bleach the bottom of their shoes, wash their hands in bleach water and put gowns on before allowing contact with the puppies.
 These are excellent precautions to take, and reduce the risk, but they are not a guarantee that the puppies will be protected from the Parvovirus.

 Parvo is often fatal and strikes suddenly causing your pet to become extremely ill.
-Without treatment the animal often dies within a few days.
+Without treatment the animal will dies within a few days.

 Dehydration is the number one cause of death with the Parvovirus.
 They can also pass away from loss of blood, major organ failure, infection and low blood sugar.

 The symptoms may not appear in order.
 Every dog is different and will begin the symptoms in different stages.

 The first sign is usually what seems like depression.
 You may notice your dog is not playing as much and seems to be lying around a lot more.

 There is usually vomiting - The vomit is yellow froth (bile)

 There is almost always diarrhea - Diarrhea has a very foul odor (worse than any smell you have encountered).
 It starts out with a yellowish or greenish looking stool then turns into a dark-brown-runny stool.
 There might be blood in the feces or the puppy might poop nothing but blood.

 Your dog may or may not have a fever